 IN THIS ARTICLE

-What should I discuss with my health care provider before taking methylergonovine (Methergine)?
+What should I discuss with my health care provider before using methylergonovine (Methergine)?

 Methylergonovine should not be used for longer than 1 week unless your doctor has told you otherwise.